During the 1870s, women’s clothing became increasingly complex, colorful, and restrictive, while menswear was marked by an industrious sobriety.

 During the late 1860s, the volume of the skirt had begun to swing backwards, a departure from the circular skirts of the mid-century.
 This trend became fully realized in the 1870s, with the focus of clothing concentrated at the back, as skirts projected backwards and fell flat against the body in the front.
 The decade saw two distinct silhouettes in womenswear, both maintaining the focus on the back of the skirt.

-The silhouette of the first half of the 1870s was also defined by a higher than natural waistline and lower sloped shoulders (Severa 329).
-In the first years of the decade, the bell-shaped sleeves of the 1860s continued to be seen (Fig. 3) (Willett Cunnington 258).
+The silhouette of the first half of the 1870s was also defined by a higher than natural waistline and lower sloped shoulders.
+Bodices frequently featured basques, a kind of peplum extending past the waistline.
+Basques combined with the overskirts to create a layered look, and the trim on the basques usually matched that of the overskirts (Fig. 3) (Severa 301, 329).
+In the first years of the decade, the bell-shaped sleeves of the 1860s continued to be seen (Fig. 4) (C.W.
+Cunnington 258).
 Bodices were frequently quite as decorated as the skirts.
 Daytime bodices had high necklines, as was customary throughout most of the nineteenth century.
-During the early 1870s though, it became common for day bodices to open at the front into a V-neck or square neckline (Fig. 4).
+During the early 1870s though, it became common for day bodices to open at the front into a V-neck or square neckline (Fig. 5).
 These open necklines were almost always trimmed with ruffles, ribbons, lace, or braid, usually echoing the trim of the skirt.
 Importantly, these revealing necklines caused a trend for prominent necklaces such as velvet chokers and jet pendants (Shrimpton 18-19).

 The second silhouette of the 1870s began around 1876 (Laver 196).
-The bustle collapsed into the the “princess line” style (Fig. 5).
+The bustle collapsed into the the “princess line” style (Fig. 6).
 Named for Alexandra, Princess of Wales, who popularized the look, it consisted of a dress without a horizontal waist seam, fitted instead with long, vertical tucks and darts to create an extremely slim, body-conscious look (Fukai 126, 214).
-Similarly, the princess line was echoed in the cuirass bodice (Fig. 6); it did not have a waistline seam and was lengthened to fit over the hips (Cumming 61; Tortora 386).
-Snug around the hips, princess line dresses and cuirass bodices lacked a bustle, with volume instead spilling from below the hips, and sometimes from below the knees.
-This fullness could extend into long trains, even on day dresses (Willett Cunnington 256).
+Similarly, the princess line was echoed in the cuirass bodice (Fig. 7); it did not have a waistline seam and was lengthened to fit over the hips (Cumming 61; Tortora 386).
+Snug around the hips, princess line dresses and cuirass bodices lacked a bustle, with volume instead spilling from below the hips, and sometimes from below the knees (Fig. 8).
+This fullness could extend into long trains, even on day dresses (C.W.
+Cunnington 256).

 Throughout the decade, dresses generally followed the nineteenth-century customs delineating morning, afternoon, and evening wear.
 The chief differences were in the cut of the neckline and the length of sleeves (Font 26-28).
-Note the evening gowns in Beraud’s Une soirée (Fig. 4 below).
+Note the evening gowns in Beraud’s Une soirée (Fig. 5 in the Menswear section below).
 It was not uncommon to have two bodices for each skirt, a day and an evening option (Coleman 45; Tortora 390).
 Outerwear changed during this period from earlier decades.
-Previously, shawls and capes had been the most fashionable, but the new bustle styles were better served by coats and jackets (Fig. 8).
+Previously, shawls and capes had been the most fashionable, but the new bustle styles were better served by coats and jackets (Fig. 10).
 Some even borrowed from menswear styles; both the chesterfield, with its signature velvet collar, and the caped ulster became fashionable choices for women (Cumming 46, 213; Shrimpton 21; Tortora 392).

-The first synthetic dye was invented in 1856 (Fukai 212) and by the 1870s, vivid, sometimes garish, colors were quite common and fashionable (Fig. 9).
+The first synthetic dye was invented in 1856, and by the 1870s, vivid, sometimes garish, colors were quite common and fashionable (Fig. 11) (Fukai 212).
 Bright purples, pinks, blues, and yellows could now be achieved with a vibrancy and permanence that had been impossible with natural dyes of previous eras.
-Frequently, a dress featured multiple colors, alternating between the bodice and trim, and layered bustle skirts (Shrimpton 19).
-Indeed, fashion historian C. Willett Cunnington wrote, “It is perhaps in their colors that the dresses of the ‘70s are most striking to the eye; the monochrome has vanished.”
-(Willet Cunnington 254) Trims became increasingly heavy as well; dresses were weighed down with flounces, bows, laces, tassels, braid, etc. All of these elements combined to create some of the most complex fashions of the century (Willett Cunnington 255).
+Frequently, a dress featured multiple colors, alternating between the bodice and trim, and layered bustle skirts (Fig. 10) (Shrimpton 19).
+Indeed, fashion historian C. Willett Cunnington wrote, “It is perhaps in their colors that the dresses of the ‘70s are most striking to the eye; the monochrome has vanished” (254).
+Trims became increasingly heavy as well; dresses were weighed down with flounces, bows, laces, tassels, braid, etc. All of these elements combined to create some of the most complex fashions of the century (C.W.
+Cunnington 255).

 Alexandra, Princess of Wales, and later Queen of England, held a uniquely powerful influence over nineteenth century fashion (Fig. 1).
 Born in 1844 in Denmark, Alexandra wed Queen Victoria’s eldest son, Albert Edward on March 10, 1863.
 She immediately captured the attention of the public, and quickly became beloved by the British people, a population starved for royal youth and glamour (Strasdin introduction).
 By the 1870s, Alexandra’s importance in nineteenth-century fashion was such that the “princess line” was named for her (Coleman 48; Fukai 126).
 Her trim figure was the beauty ideal of the time and was displayed to fantastic effect in this new style, which she did much to popularize it (Fig. 2).
 She was also associated with the emergence of the preference for tight chignons and curled fringe in the late 1870s (Shrimpton 22).
 Alexandra even kept up to date with the latest trends in color, never shying away from the newest bright hues (Strasdin ch.
 3).